Bayer-Group/BIC-subscreen/README.md

 None of the parameter is required to start the app.
 By entering subscreenshow() to the R console, the app starts on the upload screen.
-The app itself will be explained in more detailed version in <a href='#chap3'>chapter 3</a>.
+The app itself will be explained in more detailed version in [chapter 3](#chap3).

 <div id='chap3'>

 ## 3. Subgroup Explorer

-To start the subgroup screening via the Subgroup Explorer application, the subscreenshow-function is used (see also previous subchapter 2.3).
+To start the subgroup screening via the Subgroup Explorer application, the subscreenshow-function is used (see also previous [subchapter 2.3](#chap23)).
 The application itself consists of five main tabs: Upload, Explorer, Comparer, Mosaic and ASMUS (Automatic/Advanced Screening of one- or Multi-factorial Subgroups).
 Each tab will be explained in more detail in the next subchapters.

 <div id='chap31'>